Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Special Projects: Provide visitor information, litter pickup, maintain and supply latrines.

-Amenities: Electricity, subsistence payment, water and sewer.
+Amenities: Electricity, water and sewer.
+Subsistence payment

 Season: 2 - 4 months, Starting 5/15

-Contact: Ranger Terry Rude
+Contact: Ranger Jack Ransom

 Season: 3 months, starting 6/1.

-Contact: Ranger Don Barber
+Contact: Ranger Tom Anthony

 Funny River Campground - Kenai River Special Management Area